Health Studies - Sessional Lecturer

 Please note that should rates stipulated in the collective agreement vary from rates stated in this posting, the rates stated in the collective agreement shall prevail.

-Minimum qualifications: A Master’s degree in social sciences, health science, or public health science is required; The successful candidate will have an understanding of theories of aging, population health research, public health policy as it relates to an aging population
+Minimum qualifications: A Master’s degree in social sciences, health science, or public health science is required; The successful candidate will have an understanding of indigenous health.

-Preferred qualifications: Ph.D. preferred, with a specialization in gerontology or geriatrics.
+Preferred qualifications: Ph.D. preferred, with a specialization in indigenous health.
 Experience teaching undergraduates and online software/BB Collaborate an asset.